 If you’re look for some other fun Jello recipes check these out:

-They’re both just as good and super pretty just like these soft candy pieces.
+They’re all just as good and super pretty just like these soft candy pieces.

 Easy Soft Jello Candy